Ken Hinkley: Geelong (1989–1995)

 Hinkley moved to Geelong for the 1989 VFL season and it was at his second club where he played his best football as a rebounding defender.
 Hinkley walked out of Fitzroy in 1988 and asked for a clearance to Geelong.
 He stood out of football for the rest of 1988 season before being traded to Geelong for the 1989 season.
 A half back flanker in the 1991 and 1992 All-Australian teams, Hinkley also won a Carji Greeves Medal as Geelong's best and fairest player in the 1992 AFL season.
 In the same year he finished third at the Brownlow Medal count, behind winner Scott Wynd and Hawthorn's Jason Dunstall.
 He appeared in 12 finals with Geelong, including the 1992, 1994 and 1995 Grand Final losses.

+Hinkley played for Geelong from 1989 until 1995 for a total of 121 games and kicked 58 goals.

 Coaching career

 Mortlake senior coach (1996–1998)

 Retiring after the 1995 AFL Grand Final, Hinkley joined Hampden Football League club Mortlake as coach, where he remained for three seasons.